2023 Tripura Legislative Assembly election

-Elections to the Tripura Legislative Assembly were held in Tripura on 16 February 2023 to elect all 60 members of the Tripura Legislative Assembly.
+The 2023 Tripura Legislative Assembly elections were held on 16 February 2023 to elect all 60 members of the Tripura Legislative Assembly.
 The votes were counted and the results were declared on 2 March 2023.

 The Bharatiya Janata Party won a simple majority, defeating its rivals Secular Democratic Forces and the Tipra Motha Party.
 Tipra Motha Party won 13 seats at its debut and became the largest opposition party in Tripura.

 Background

-The tenure of 12th Tripura Assembly is scheduled to end on 22 March 2023.
+The tenure of 12th Tripura Assembly was scheduled to end on 22 March 2023.
 The previous assembly elections were held in February 2018.
 After the election, Bharatiya Janata Party formed the state government, with Biplab Kumar Deb becoming the Chief Minister.

 Biplab Kumar Deb resigned from Chief Minister post on 14 May 2022 and he was succeeded by Manik Saha as the new chief minister.

 TTAADC elections

-Tripura Tribal Areas Autonomous District Council elections were held in April 2021, in which the Tipraha Indigenous Progressive Regional Alliance won an astounding victory, drubbing both the Bharatiya Janata Party and the Communist Party of India (Marxist), with the TIPRA and its ally the Indigenous Nationalist Party of Twipra winning a total of 18 out of the 28 elected council seats.
+Tripura Tribal Areas Autonomous District Council elections were held in April 2021, in which a new Tripuri outfit, the Tipraha Indigenous Progressive Regional Alliance, formed by a scion of the erstwhile royal family of Tripura, Pradyot Bikram Manikya Deb Barma, won an astounding victory, drubbing both the Bharatiya Janata Party and the Communist Party of India (Marxist), with the TIPRA and its ally the Indigenous Nationalist Party of Twipra winning a total of 18 out of the 28 elected council seats.
 The BJP was restricted to 9 seats and the CPI(M) was completely washed out, unable to win any seats, losing their supermajority of 100% seats in the council.